College of Arts & Sciences Tutoring

 Each term, the Getty College of Arts and Sciences offers regularly scheduled tutoring sessions for select Arts and Sciences courses.
 The tutors for these sessions are students who have already mastered the course material and performed well in the discipline.
 These tutors are selected by the professors who teach the courses.
 Click here for a list of this term's scheduled tutoring sessions.

-Arts and Sciences also offers individual tutoring sessions on an as-needed basis.
+Arts and Sciences also offers tutoring sessions by appointment.
 As with the regularly scheduled tutoring sessions, the tutors are students who excel in that field of study.
+Unless permission to meet elsewhere is obtained ahead of time, all tutoring by appointment will take place in Heterick Library.
 Click here for a list of tutors available this term for select courses.

 Because this tutoring is offered for Arts and Sciences courses and for the benefit of Arts and Sciences students, either one or both of the following must be true for a student to be eligible to receive individual tutoring.